Ryan Robillard

 While attending UW–Madison, I earned a degree in Personal Finance – Financial Planning.
 I also stayed active outside the classroom—joining the UW Men’s Club Basketball Team and serving as a Resident Assistant.
 Being an RA taught me valuable lessons in leadership, emotional intelligence, and navigating complex conversations—skills that have directly translated to my early career in financial planning.
 It also gave me a meaningful way to manage my own finances by significantly reducing costs for housing, food, and tuition.

-In the summer before my senior year, I passed the Securities Industry Essentials (SIE) exam and joined Macco Financial Group as a Financial Planning Intern.
-After graduating in May 2025, I transitioned into a full-time role as a Paraplanner.
-I feel incredibly fortunate to be living out the vision I set years ago and am excited to continue growing in the profession as I prepare to sit for the CFP Board’s competency exam this fall.
+During the summer of 2024, I passed the Securities Industry Essentials (SIE) Exam and joined Macco Financial Group as a Financial Planning Intern.
+After graduating in May 2025, I transitioned into a full-time Paraplanner role.
+In fall 2025, I passed the CFP Board’s Competency Exam and am currently working on completing the remaining experience hours requirement toward full CFP® certification.
+I feel incredibly fortunate to be living out the vision I set years ago and am excited to continue growing in the profession.

-Outside of work, I enjoy spending time working at my grandpa’s farm, hunting in the fall, traveling, and spending time with friends and family.
+Outside of work, I enjoy spending time working at the family farm, hunting, traveling, and spending time with friends and family.
 I’m also an active member of St. Louis Parish in Dyckesville, WI, where I’ve served and ushered since I was young.
 Whether I’m meeting with clients or spending time outdoors, I strive to stay grounded, curious, and committed every step of the way.